Household finances: Financial assistance for housing

 The Australian Institute of Health and Welfare (AIHW) National Housing Assistance Data Repository (NHADR) includes data on Australian housing financial assistance recipients.
 Care should be taken when interpreting the total number of households assisted, as households may be counted in multiple categories within each type of assistance, that is, the sum of households receiving assistance does not equal the total number of unique households receiving assistance.

 The AIHW NHADR includes national collections for various housing assistance programs.
 Financial data includes commonwealth rent assistance (extracted from the Australian Government Housing Data Set), private rent assistance and home purchase assistance.
 See the source data Quality Statement for important explanatory detail, in particular, changes over time.

-NHADR data are also used in the following dashboard menu options: Dwellings and households, Wait lists and Suitability of social housing size.
+NHADR data are also used in the following dashboard menu options: Dwellings, households and household occupants, Dwellings by Remoteness Areas, Wait lists and Suitability of social housing size.

-See the AIHW National Housing Assistance Data Repository (https://www.aihw.gov.au/reports-data/health-welfare-services/housing-assistance/overview) and the Department of Social Services, Australian Government Housing Data Set (https://www.pc.gov.au/research/ongoing/report-on-government-services/2019/housing-and-homelessness) for further information, including in-depth commentary and analysis.
-Source reference HAA 2019 tables FINANCIAL.8 and FINANCIAL.12 and corresponding tables in earlier reports, ROGS 2019 table GA.7 and corresponding tables in earlier reports.
+See the AIHW National Housing Assistance Data Repository (https://www.aihw.gov.au/reports-data/health-welfare-services/housing-assistance/overview) and Housing Assistance in Australia (https://www.aihw.gov.au/reports/housing-assistance-in-australia/data) for further information, including in-depth commentary and analysis.